sapal6/json2dataframe/README.md

 # Json2Dataframe
-> Json2Dataframe started as an experiment to test the following questions in my mind-->
+> Json2Dataframe started as an experiment to test the following questions in my mind -->

 This file will become your README and also the index of your documentation.